ninezerozeronine/chip-computer/sphinx_docs/modules/program_counter.rst

 --------------

 - Two 74HCT161s are used to store, increment and clear the 8 bit value.
-- A 74HCT245 is used to provide a tri state output to allow asserting values onto the bus, or not.
+- A 74HCT245 is used to provide a tri-state output to allow asserting values onto the bus, or not.
 - A 74HCT04 is used to invert the incoming input_enable, output_enable
   and count signals to drive the active low inputs on the 74HCT161s and